-Accidentally Accurate: Stephen Pastis drew Guard Duck ordering "Chateaubriand, cooked medium well, and a glass of your finest Pinot Noir".
+Accidentally Correct Writing: Stephen Pastis drew Guard Duck ordering "Chateaubriand, cooked medium well, and a glass of your finest Pinot Noir".
 Pastis didn't know what Chateaubriand was, but assumed it was a food and felt it sounded fancy.
 Chateaubriand is a steak (more specifically, a thick slice of beef tenderloin in special sauce) and a good pinot noir isn't a bad wine pairing either.

 Pastis originally intended that Dickie the Cockroach would take the heads of people he didn't like, but editors felt this wouldn't go over well, particularly after journalist Daniel Pearl was beheaded by kidnappers in Afghanistan.
 Pastis changed the strips to have Dickie slapping duct tape on the mouths of people, instead.
 The original strips were included in later collections so that readers could judge for themselves.